Naomi Tokashiki

-Naomi Tokashiki (渡嘉敷 奈緒美, Tokashiki Naomi) is a former Japanese politician who served in the House of Representatives in the Diet (national legislature) as a member of the Liberal Democratic Party.
+Naomi Tokashiki (渡嘉敷 奈緒美, Tokashiki Naomi) is a Japanese politician who is serving in the House of Representatives in the Diet (national legislature) as a member of the Liberal Democratic Party.

 Early life

 Tokashiki is a native of Kyoto, Kyoto and graduated from Showa University and the business school at Waseda University.
 Prior to her political career she worked for Shiseido.

 Political career

 Tokashiki was elected to the House of Representatives for the first time in 2005.
 Prior to that she served in the local assembly in Suginami, Tokyo.
 She was defeated in the 2009 House of Representatives election by former MP Osamu Fujimura of the DPJ.